hazelgrove/phi/3-explicit-polymorphism/3-explicit-polymorphism.md

   * `(type a|)`

-  If the type variable is a single character, replace the type variable with a TyPat.Hole, otherwise remove the last character of the type variable.
+  Any backspace is treated as a backspace on the HTyp.t, represented by `a` here.
+  It's possible to get a TPat.Hole as a result of this backspace.

 ## Type Lambdas